johngodlee/geotaster_git_workshop/index.md

 This will backup any committed files in the local repository to the remote repository.

-If you want to back up more commits, you can just type:
+If you want to back up more commits, you don't need to add `-u origin master` after the first time, just type:

 ```shell
 git push
 ```

-You don't need to add `-u origin master` after the first time.

 Now if you head back to Github, you should see that the `gt_git` repository now contains the files that were in the local repository.

-Make a few more inconsequential commits to the `gt_git` repo on your local machine.

 It's good practice to always `git pull` changes from the remote server before you `git push` local changes to the remote server.
 This will ensure that if any collaborators have committed changes to the repository since you last pulled, that there will be no conflicts.
 I'll say it again, the mantra should be "Commit, Pull, Push"!

+Make a few more inconsequential commits to the `gt_git` repo on your local machine, to practice making commits.
+Remember, the flow is: "Make changes" -> `git add` -> `git commit` -> `git pull` -> `git push`!!

 ![](img/git_flow_remote.png)